 Reporting entities admitting net negative (disallowed) IMR are required to complete the following disclosures in the annual and quarterly financial statements for IMR:

 Reporting entities that have allocated gains/losses to IMR from derivatives that were reported at fair value prior to the termination of the derivative shall disclose the unamortized balances in IMR from these allocations separately between gains and losses.
+This disclosure shall reflect a roll-forward that: (1) begins with unamortized fair value derivative gains and losses realized in IMR, (2) adds the fair value of derivative gains and losses realized to IMR in the current period, (3) subtracts the fair value derivative gains and losses amortized out of IMR in the current period, (4) the sum of which shall equal the unamortized fair value derivative gains and losses within IMR as of the current reporting date.

 Reporting entities shall complete a note disclosure that details the following:

-Net negative (disallowed) IMR in aggregate and allocated between the general account, insulated separate account and non-insulated account,
+Total net negative (disallowed) IMR in aggregate and allocated between the general account, insulated separate account and non-insulated account,

 Amounts of negative IMR admitted in the general account and reported as an asset in the separate account insulated and non-insulated blank,